tonygermano/webswing-mirror/documentation/content/docs/current/integrate/api.md

 **void notifyShutdown(int forceKillTimeout)**

-When swing application exit and shutdown process takes longer time to process, invoking this method will notify user (web session) the application has finished, and disconnect the user from the session.
-Swing Application process is removed from running sessions list even though the process might still be running.
+When Swing application exits and shuts down, the process takes longer.
+Invoking this method will notify the user (web session) the application has finished, and disconnect the user from the session.
+Swing application process is removed from running sessions list even though the process might still be running.

 `Parameters` _forceKillTimeout_ - how long (in Ms) to wait for process to finish.
 After this time the process is forcefully terminated.

 **void addShutdownListener(WebswingShutdownListener listener)**

-Adds listener that is triggered when Webswing requests swing application to exit.
-If there is no explicit shutdown listener Webswing use default shutdown procedure (send window closing event to all windows).
-Otherwise listeners are fired.
-It is expected the result of listener execution will exit the swing process.
-Otherwise the swing process will be forcefully terminated after defined timeout (system property "webswing.waitForExit", default: 30000)
+Adds listener that is triggered when Webswing requests Swing application to exit.
+If there is no explicit shutdown listener, Webswing uses the default shutdown procedure (send window closing event to all windows).
+Otherwise, listeners are fired.
+It is expected the result of listener execution will exit the Swing process.
+Otherwise, the Swing process will be forcefully terminated after defined timeout (system property "webswing.waitForExit", default: 30000).

 **void removeShutdownListener(WebswingShutdownListener listener)**